Manchester Airport station: New platforms

 In December 2008, a third platform opened after a year of construction and a total cost of £15 million.
-The following year Network Rail noted that it had "greatly increased operational flexibility at the station, and reduced the number of times that late-running trains had had to be terminated at Manchester Piccadilly."
+In the following year, Network Rail noted that it had "greatly increased operational flexibility at the station, and reduced the number of times that late-running trains had to be terminated at Manchester Piccadilly."

 In 2009, Network Rail stated that the creation of the third platform has meant that the capacity at Manchester Airport will become constrained by the layover of the trains and congestion at the throat.
 To solve this issue they have recommended building a line underneath the airport towards Northwich in the 2019 to 2024 period.

 In July 2012, support for a fourth railway platform was announced by the Government.
 The current platforms are eight carriage lengths long, so each can accommodate two trains of four carriages.
 A fourth platform will allow greater use of longer trains of six carriages or more.
 This had been recommended as part of the Northern Hub scheme of rail improvements around Manchester by the 2010 Manchester Hub Rail Study and the 2011 Northern Route Utilisation Strategy, with an estimated cost of £23 million.

 In February 2014, construction commenced on a new £20m fourth platform at the station.
 The start of construction was attended by the Chancellor of the Exchequer, George Osborne.
 Construction of the new platform was completed in May 2015 - three years earlier than the 2018 estimate given in 2012.
 This was to allow engineering work to overlap with that being done on the Manchester Metrolink extension to the airport (see below) so that the fourth platform could be used for the extra traffic generated by the Ordsall Chord (opened 10 December 2017), while the fourth platform itself opened to passengers in Autumn 2015.

 HS2

 In January 2013, the Government announced that Manchester Airport would be included in the second phase of the High Speed 2 railway line.
-This will enable Manchester Airport to be reached from London Euston in 59 minutes.
-The new line and associated new station will pass to the west of the Airport, away from the existing railway station and transport interchange, giving the airport two disconnected railways stations approximately 1 mile apart.
+This would enable Manchester Airport to be reached from London Euston in 59 minutes.
+The new line and associated new station would pass to the west of the Airport, away from the existing railway station and transport interchange, giving the airport two disconnected railways stations approximately 1 mile apart.
+On 4 October 2023, it was confirmed that the Manchester leg of High Speed 2 would be scrapped and, as a result, the new high-speed station at Manchester Airport would not be built.